 1. SonarQube Community Edition

-SonarQube Community Edition remains the most mature open source option for code quality enforcement, with thousands of GitHub stars and proven enterprise adoption.
-The tool provides static analysis across 30+ languages without AI-powered contextual understanding, which turns out to be an advantage: predictable rule-based detection produces fewer false positives than probabilistic AI reviewers.
+SonarQube Community Edition remains the most mature open source option for code quality enforcement, with approximately 10,300 GitHub stars and proven enterprise adoption.
+The latest release, v26.2.0 (February 2026), added 14 new FastAPI rules, 8 new Flask rules for Python web frameworks, and first-class Groovy support.
+The tool provides static analysis across 21 languages without AI-powered contextual understanding, which turns out to be an advantage: predictable rule-based detection produces fewer false positives than probabilistic AI reviewers.

-On our 450K-file monorepo, SonarQube caught formatting inconsistencies, OWASP Top 10 vulnerabilities, and code smells with near-zero false positives.
-The Sonar Community forum documents that SonarQube Community Edition enables multiple projects in the same repository without PR analyses conflicting.
+SonarQube caught formatting inconsistencies, OWASP Top 10 vulnerabilities, and code smells with near-zero false positives.
+The Community Edition handles analysis across large repositories and fits teams managing complex, multi-component codebases.

-Then I tested cross-service scenarios.
-SonarQube missed architectural drift, breaking changes across service boundaries, and requirements misalignment entirely.
-The pattern became clear: excellent for file-level quality, blind to architectural context.
+Cross-service scenarios exposed the fundamental limitation.
+SonarQube missed architectural drift, breaking changes across service boundaries, and complete requirements misalignment.
+It's excellent for file-level quality and blind to architectural context.

 Self-hosted deployment with Docker Compose requires infrastructure provisioning and CI/CD integration.
-Setup isn't instant: estimated timeframes run 6-13 weeks per DX's cost analyses and CodeAnt AI's calculator.
+Setup isn't instant: estimated timeframes range from 6 to 13 weeks per DX's implementation framework, which outlines a 30-60-90-day phased rollout for enterprise AI code analysis tools.

 Monorepo support requires explicit per-project configuration rather than automatic detection.
 This adds complexity but produces reliable results once configured.

-- 20+ years of battle-tested stability: This isn't experimental software.
-Comprehensive documentation, active community forums, and established enterprise adoption patterns make it the lowest-risk starting point.
+- 20+ years of battle-tested stability: Comprehensive documentation, active community forums, and established enterprise adoption patterns make it the lowest-risk starting point.

 - Predictable rule-based detection: No AI hallucinations, no probabilistic guessing.
 When SonarQube flags something, it's based on deterministic rules you can audit and customize.

-- Zero licensing fees: Truly open source for the community edition.
+- Zero licensing fees: LGPL-3.0 for the community edition.
 Infrastructure costs exist, but no per-seat charges.

-- Monorepo configuration overhead: Requires explicit per-project setup, as documented in the community forum.
-Not seamless out of the box.
+- Monorepo configuration overhead: Requires explicit per-project setup.
+Not plug-and-play.

 Pricing

-- Engineering time: 6-13 weeks for initial setup, ongoing maintenance
+- Engineering time: 6 to 13 weeks for initial setup, ongoing maintenance

-Choose SonarQube if: You need established, predictable quality gates with zero licensing costs and your team has infrastructure expertise for self-hosted deployment.
+Choose SonarQube if: Established, predictable quality gates matter most, and the team has infrastructure expertise for self-hosted deployment.

 2. PR-Agent (Qodo)

 I tested PR-Agent, expecting straightforward Ollama integration.
-What I got was configuration headaches that consumed most of my evaluation time.
+What I found was configuration headaches that consumed a disproportionate amount of evaluation time.

-If you want PR-Agent to talk to an Ollama instance bound to localhost, you need self-hosted GitHub Actions runners with Ollama installed.
+If PR-Agent needs to talk to an Ollama instance bound to localhost, self-hosted GitHub Actions runners with Ollama installed are required.
 Jobs running in separate containers on GitHub-hosted runners cannot reach localhost services.

-The setup timeline ranges from 6 to 13 weeks per DX's cost analyses, including infrastructure provisioning, integration development, and security review.
+The setup timeline ranges from 6 to 13 weeks per DX's implementation framework, including infrastructure provisioning, integration development, and security review.
 This isn't a weekend project.

-- True data sovereignty: Zero external API calls when properly configured.
-Your code never leaves your infrastructure.
+- True data sovereignty goal: Zero external API calls when properly configured.
+Code stays on your infrastructure.

 - Self-hosted runner requirement: GitHub-hosted runners can't access localhost Ollama.
 Additional infrastructure complexity.

-- Model quality variance: Reports of "weak" performance with Llama2 suggest quality depends heavily on model selection.
+- Model quality variance: Performance depends heavily on model selection and proper endpoint configuration.

 Pricing

-- GPU infrastructure: Minimum 8GB VRAM for CodeLlama-7B per Tabby's FAQ
+- GPU infrastructure: Minimum 8GB VRAM for CodeLlama-7B per Tabby's official hardware FAQ

-- Engineering time: 6-13 weeks deployment, ongoing maintenance
+- Engineering time: 6 to 13 weeks deployment, ongoing maintenance

-Choose PR-Agent if: Data sovereignty is non-negotiable for compliance reasons, and you have DevOps capacity for extended configuration work.
+Choose PR-Agent if: Data sovereignty is non-negotiable for compliance reasons, and there is DevOps capacity for extended configuration work.
+Monitor Issues #2098 and #2083 for resolution before committing to local LLM deployment.

 3. Tabby

 Tabby provides self-hosted AI coding assistance with no dependency on external databases or cloud services.
-The University of Toronto published a verified Docker Compose configuration for production deployment, demonstrating institutional adoption beyond hobbyist experimentation.
+With 33,000 GitHub stars, 1,700 forks, and 249 total releases, it is the most actively developed project in this list.
+The latest release, v0.32.0 (January 25, 2026), confirms the project ships consistently.
+The University of Toronto published a verified Docker Compose configuration for production deployment, a sign that adoption has moved past hobbyist experimentation.

 - Self-contained architecture: No external database or cloud service dependencies.
 Your infrastructure, your control.